toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 });
 ```

-If your ember test process is still running it should update to reflect your newly passed tests.

-Note that we can call the two helpers, `visit` and `click` back to back without the need to wait for the page to load after visit.
-This is because `visit` and `click` are [asynchronous test helpers](../../testing/acceptance/#toc_asynchronous-helpers).
-Asynchronous test helpers are made to wait until other asynchronous test helpers are complete before executing.

-The three acceptance tests we created for navigating to our routes should now pass.
+In the tests above, we're using [`assert.equal()`](https://api.qunitjs.com/equal/). `assert.equal()` checks
+to see if two items (our first and second arguments) equal each other.
+If they don't, our test will fail.
+The third optional argument allows us to provide a nicer message which we'll be shown if this test fails.

+In our tests, we also call two helpers (`visit` and `click`) one after another.
+Although Ember does a number
+of things when we make those calls, Ember hides those complexities by giving us these [asynchronous test helpers](../../testing/acceptance/#toc_asynchronous-helpers).

+If you left `ember test` running, it should have automatically updated to show the three tests related to
+navigating have now passed.

 In the screen recording below, we run the tests, deselect "Hide passed tests", and set the module to our acceptance test,
 revealing the 3 tests we got passing.